Management of Patients with Chronic Diseases

 Patient Assessment Considerations

-Dental providers should collaborate with the patient’s health care team (family, caregivers, physician, nurses, occupational therapists, psychiatrists, and other health professionals) to gain a better understanding and confirm medical history findings.
+Oral health providers should collaborate with the patient’s interprofessional health care team (family, caregivers, physician, nurses, occupational therapists, psychiatrists, and other health professionals) to gain a better understanding and confirm medical history findings.
 Communication with these individuals should be ongoing and documented throughout each phase of dental treatment.10 An interdisciplinary approach is critical for success.
 The following sections in this course provides specific information about Alzheimer’s disease, arthritis, COPD, depression, diabetes, heart disease, high blood pressure, multiple sclerosis, Parkinson’s disease, and stroke.

-Adapted with permission from Branson, 2013.
+Adapted with permission from Oral Health Kansas, 2024.